Setting up your SD card

 Requirements

-Connect the microSD card to your computer.
-Make sure you know what the SD card is named on your computer.
-If there is any data on the SD card, you should back it up, as it will be lost during the installation process.
-In Windows, you can do this via File Explorer > This PC.
+Make sure you know how the SD card is labeled on your computer.
+If there is still data on the SD card, you should back it up, as it will be lost during the installation.
+On Windows, you can check this via File Manager (Explorer) > This PC. -

 -